 So, this is about appreciating marijuana throughout history.
 Taking a look at the history of medical cannabis use gives some perspective on what we are doing with it today.
 More importantly, how we are doing it.
 These are only 10 of the many ancient uses for medical cannabis.

 One of the first medical uses of cannabis was as an anesthetic.
 The Chinese, as early as the year 140, were the first people to use it for its anesthetic properties.
 In addition, they crushed it into a powder, mixed it with wine, and administered it before surgery.
+Also, it was used as an antibiotic.
+Namely, now we know that isolated cannabis compounds successfully kill viruses cultivated in labs, during the studies conducted on medical cannabis, however, back then people didn’t have labs but they simply knew these miraculous properties of cannabis.
+For instance, methicillin-resistant Staphylococcus aureus (MRSA) is a strain of antibiotic-resistant bacteria that cause staph infections.

 The Ancient Egyptians used cannabis and applied it as suppositories for treatment of hemorrhoids.
 It was mainly used to treat the pain because of its physical properties.
 And now with THC infused creams and topicals, the modern world can move forward to help treatments.

 In India, cannabis was used for a plethora of medicinal and spiritual purposes.
-It ranged anywhere from nausea and diarrhea, from to headaches and insomnia.
+It ranged anywhere from nausea and diarrhea, from headaches to insomnia.
 But the Indians were using cannabis quite frequently to relieve the pain of childbirth!
 Marijuana is targetted for pain.
 And what is more painful than childbirth?

 4. Healing Horses